openreachtech/nounsdao-proposals/dynamic-auction-price/proposal.md

 However, recent signs indicate a looming issue.
 This is evident in the recent auctions, #853 / #854 / #855, where winning bids have dipped below 20 ETH each, once again creating an opportunity for arbitrageurs.

-A Possible Scenario by Doing Nothing
+### A Possible Scenario by Doing Nothing
-As of the time of writing this proposal, Noun NFTs have already been acquired by arbitrageurs (the user who won #854 has a history of past forks Link to Etherscan) With one Noun generated daily, there's a possibility of arbitrageurs putting in winning bids with an intention of liquidating Nouns, similar to the previous fork.
+As of the time of writing this proposal, Noun NFTs have already been acquired by arbitrageurs (the user who won #854 has a history of past forks [Link to Etherscan](https://etherscan.io/address/0x67DaCc258DCCc8CbFB493c652ab5170C3CFf0AD9#nfttransfers)).
+With one Noun generated daily, there's a possibility of arbitrageurs putting in winning bids with an intention of liquidating Nouns, similar to the previous fork.

 Without taking corrective action,  the on-chain voting mechanism of Nouns suggests that the faction expecting liquidation will likely vote against all proposals.
-Their aim is to prevent a reduction in the treasury wallet's amount for the next 100 to 200 days, which will lead to a stagnation in NounsDAO's operations (This blog also provides insights into the impact of the forking mechanism on floor prices).
+Their aim is to prevent a reduction in the treasury wallet's amount for the next 100 to 200 days, which will lead to a stagnation in NounsDAO's operations ([This blog](https://mirror.xyz/cfeng.eth/8j9FljMPp2COKLovoHF6j9P1I_lSP-xzSh8QM8cw1iE) also provides insights into the impact of the forking mechanism on floor prices).

 Therefore, we believe it's imperative to deliberate and implement appropriate measures before arbitrageurs potentially take control of NounsDAO.